thierryharte/AnalysisConfigs/configs/MET_studies/README.md

 Repository to compute MET Type-1 corrections for PNet regressed pT jets, structured as an analysis configurations for a specific development branch from a fork [PocketCoffea](https://github.com/PocketCoffea/PocketCoffea/tree/main).

+The response and resolution of MET as well as the effect of the Type-1 correction derived for PNet regressed pT jets are studied.

 ## Workflow

 ### Running the analysis